swilgosz/hanamimastery/data/articles/hanamimastery-origins.md

 However, I really believe the Hanami is so greatly designed, it can become a new "go-to" web framework for ruby apps and I really wanted it to succeed.

-Here is where [HanamiMastery](https://hanamimastery.com)'d been born.
+Here is where [Hanami Mastery](https://hanamimastery.com)'d been born.

 ### HanamiMastery is born